CiscoTran/demoNft/README.md

-# MINI NFT PROJECT USING SOLANA AND REACTJS
+# Mni NFT creation project using Shyft API and ReactJS